 If you’re not losing weight when eating 1300 calories, you could decrease calories further (by 100-300 calories).

-However, the best thing for you to do going forward to ensure future weight loss success is to start reverse dieting rather than continuing to diet, especially because 1300 calories is already pretty low for most people.
+However, the best thing is to start to reverse dieting rather than continuing to diet, especially because 1300 calories is already pretty low for most people.

 Reverse dieting is a gradual increase in calories that allows you to eat more food while maintaining close to your current body weight and body fat percentage.